 Larger infestations are not presently controllable but may be contained in some situations by pulling and/or herbicide treatment of individual plants as they spread around the periphery of dense stands.
 Effective control of large infestations is dependent on future research.
 Present action is aimed at containing the spread of this weed.

-Report purple loosestrife
+Report sightings of purple loosestrife to MDC:

 Missouri Department of Conservation